Blckworld/Text---Speech/README.md

 ## Open your browser and go to http://127.0.0.1:5000/ to use the application.

 ## Dependencies:
-   Flask
+   Flask,
-   gTTS (Google Text-to-Speech)
+   gTTS (Google Text-to-Speech),
-   SpeechRecognition
+   SpeechRecognition.